I Also Went to Ireland to Fix Myself

-I didn’t ease into solo travel or my first destination - Ireland.
+But, as you might have guessed, I didn’t ease into solo travel or my first destination.
 I landed in Dublin (DUB) around 9am on no sleep and without any of my usual coping mechanisms.
 Emanating anxiety, I went straight from the airport to a bus, from the bus to Connolly Station, and from there to Belfast Grand Central Station.

 I walked into the lobby of Room2 Belfast Hometel around 2pm, smelling horrible and looking even worse, to be greeted by Nathan at the front desk.
 My room wasn’t ready, so he politely asked what I had planned for my time in Belfast.
 I mentioned the full-day Giant’s Causeway tour I had booked, but asked for his recommendations.
 I do this wherever I go, whether I have time for additional activities or not, because locals can give you better information than any Google Search ever will.